Snowman-scott/.College-Stuffs/README.md

 # College-Stuffs
+This is where all my college work will be upladed

+Constructive Critisism IS welcome :3

-The actual files from the Pc
+These are the actual files from the College Pc

+Using my college File structure